 Note: The only exception is for our Street Skating Lessons where knee, wrist guards and helmets are compulsory.

-  We highly recommend the use of helmets but they are not compulsory for adults.
-Cycle helmets are fine or specific skate helmets.
+We strongly recommend the wearing of helmets for all our adult group lessons but the only class for which they are compulsory is the Street Lessons.
+Helmets designed specifically for skating are, obviously, ideal, but cycle helmets are also fine to use.
 Skatefresh instructors wear helmets at all times in class and non-helmeted skaters are usually in the minority.

 1. Wear layers of comfortable, sports clothing so that you can remove layers as you get warmer.

 2. Socks that come higher than your boot to protect your ankle.